HorizenOfficial/nodetracker/README.md

     This may be '~/zencash/secnodetracker' if the install guides were followed.

       * cd ~/zencash/secnodetracker

-    Run the following commands:
       * git fetch origin
       * git checkout master
       * git pull

     If git complains about overwriting a file use: git checkout -- filename e.g. git checkout -- package.json
-    Then run the 3 above commands again.
+    Then run the last 3 above commands again.

-  2. Add node.js environment variable
-    This will stop the next step from installing development libraries and allows node.js to run in production mode.
+  2. Add node.js environment variable when updating the npm modules.This will stop the next step from installing development libraries.
+Install new nodejs module and remove old ones.
-      *  NODE_ENV=production

-  3. Install new nodejs module and remove old ones.

-      * npm install
+      *  NODE_ENV=production npm install
-      * npm prune

-  4. Run setup (this will refresh the list of servers) in the tracker's config folder.
+  3. Run setup (this will refresh the list of servers) in the tracker's config folder.
      You should be able to accept all the previous values.
 There are two new propmts: the node type (secure or super) and an optional category.
 The category can be used to help sort nodes into groups in API calls.

       * node setup

-  5. Stop the tracker application and restart it
+  4. Stop the tracker application and restart it

       * Ctrl-c
       * node app
       * or restart using your management application such as PM2